Debanjan110d/Amazon-UI-Clone-Only-by-HTML-CSS/README.md

-# Netflix UI Clone
+#  UI Clone

-This project is a static clone of the Netflix homepage, built using HTML and CSS.
+This project is a static clone of the  homepage, built using HTML and CSS.
 It aims to replicate the user interface of Netflix, providing a similar look and feel, but without the functionality of the actual streaming service.

 **Disclaimer:**
 - This project is purely educational and created for learning purposes.